When researching the question “How many countries are there in the world?” you will quickly find conflicting answers.

 Holy See (Vatican City)

-This is the smallest country in the world, at 0.17 square miles (0.44 square km).
+This is the smallest country in the world, covering about 0.17 square miles (0.44 square km).
 It is considered an enclave country, which means that it is completely surrounded by another country.
 Currently, there are only three enclave countries in the world.

 The Vatican City was granted status as a country with the signing of the Lateran Treaty in 1929, which brought the political and religious turmoil in Italy to an end.